 As I mentioned other methods such as the Body Mass Index can be used to track changes and, for untrained individuals, can actually be used to get a rough estimate of body composition (I use this method in both The Rapid Fat Loss Handbook and A Guide to Flexible Dieting).
 Waist/hip ratio can tell you a little bit about what’s going on too.

 I should note again that there are reasonably accurate equations that use the tape measure to estimate actual body fat percentage and they can be used in that fashion in addition to just tracking changes in girth.
-The links to the equations can be found in Measuring Body Composition Part 2.
-For individuals without access to one of the other true body composition methods, this is a workable compromise.
+You can find those links and equations here.

 Although the Tanita scales are very popular, my concerns with most people’s inability to adequately standardize hydration status leads me to not recommend them widely.
 I suppose if you always measure at the same time of the week and day, they can be at least workable.
 And they do avoid a lot of the issues with proper caliper technique.